-Following any concerns raised by staff, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
-If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached; or they are not clear if the threshold is met, then the DSL will contact children's social care.
-If the DSL is not available or there are immediate concerns, the staff member will refer directly to children's social care
+Following any concerns raised, the DSL will assess the information and consider if significant harm has happened or there is a risk that it may happen.
+If the evidence suggests the threshold of significant harm, or risk of significant harm has been reached, or if it is not clear if the threshold is met, then the DSL will contact Children's Social Care and if appropriate the police.
+If the DSL is not available or there are immediate concerns, the staff member will refer directly to Children's Social Care and the police if appropriate.

-On some occasions the DSL will inform the parents prior to making a referral however there are many situations where this may not be possible or appropriate particularly when informing parents/carers may place the child at further risk
+Generally the DSL will inform the parents prior to making a referral.
+However there are situations where this may not be possible or appropriate, particularly when informing parents/carers may place the child at further risk

-N.B.
-The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police, although the DSL should also be made aware.
+NB The exception to this process will be in those cases of known FGM where there is a mandatory requirement for the teacher to report directly to the police.
+The DSL should also be made aware.